centau/ecr/docs/tut/crashcourse.md

 ### Multi-type View

-These views are slower than single-type views (but still fast overall).
+This view slower than a single-type view (but still fast overall).
 They iterate only entities that contain **all** of the specified components.

 These views cannot iterate directly over a single pool, it performs checks in multiple pools per iteration to check if an entity has all of the specified components.

 You cannot accurately check the amount of entities contained in a multi-type view without actually iterating through it.
 The `#` len operator will however give an *estimate* of the amount of entities contained in it.
-The actual amount of entities in a view will always be `<=` the estimated amount.
+The actual amount of entities in a view will not be greater than the estimated amount.

 ### Usage